Updated: November 4, 2025

 New Portuguese Nationality Law 2025: What we know so far

-• Extended residency requirements to apply for Portugal citizenship: From five to ten years (for Portuguese-speaking countries (CPLP countries, it is now seven years).
+- Extended residency requirements to apply for Portugal citizenship: From five to ten years.
+For EU citizens and CPLP nationals, this would change from five to seven years.

-• New testing requirements: A mandatory civic and cultural test for applicants to show a “true conneection” to Portugal.
+- New testing requirements: A mandatory civic and cultural test for applicants to show a “true connection” to Portugal.

-Alongside these proposals, the following have also been recommended:
+Alongside the Nationality Law amendments, the following have been recommended:

 Latest Developments